 Commmunications & Marketing manager

-Always ready to answer a phone call or respond to an email, Alison, Andrea and Ross are the office administration staff and your main point of contact with Craft NB.
+Always ready to answer a phone call or respond to an email, Alison, Vena and Ross are the office administration staff and your main point of contact with Craft NB.
 They are friendly and approachable and work closely together to keep Craft NB running smoothly.
 If you have any questions at all, please feel free to send them an email or give them a call.

 PROVINCIAL CRAFT ORGANIZATIONS

 This organization’s structure is a great example of how government and industry partners can work together on a pan-Atlantic basis for the benefit of the craft sector in Atlantic Canada.
 Yearly programming partnering Craft NB, The New Brunswick Government, and Craft Alliance includes the New Brunswick Artisans Nouveau-Brunswick Booth at the Atlantic Craft and Trade Show; the opportunity for export-ready companies to participate in the New York Now tradeshow and the Toronto One of a Kind show, as well as various educational missions such as visiting SOFA Chicago and SURTEX in New York.
 This type of activity not only provides training and sector growth, but also infuses the local craft community with inspiration and a global perspective on aesthetics, design and export practices.

 Canadian Crafts Federation